SLC

 Present information through both visual and auditory channels to expand effective working memory capacity.

 Working memory has separate channels for visual and auditory processing.
-Using both channels increases total capacity without overload.
+Using both increases total capacity.

 • Narrate visual content